juanfonsecasolis/ARAPSUAA/README.md

 Disclaimer
 ---
 No grant, scholarship or other financial help provided by any public or private organization supported this work.
-I have made public this code because I believe that reproducibility provides evidence that real progress in science has been made.
+I have made public the code and documentation of ARAPSUAA because I believe that reproducibility provides evidence that real progress in science has been made.
 Also, because I wanted to encourage other researchers on low-income-countries to continue doing independent research even if no funds are available to let them work full-time in the academia.

 _"In scientic work, means are virtually nothing whereas the person is almost everything."_ - Santiago Ramón y Cajal